samaita/blog/content/posts/benchmark-api-performance-using-wrk-brief-guide.md

 wrk.headers["Content-Type"] = "application/json"
 ```

-With script, you can build a shared Git or Github repository among your team.
+With script, you can share it Git or Github repository among your team.
 So everyone can build and use standardized local loadtest.

 The script is in LuaJIT, you can do more than just passing a static variable.
 There is options to randomize the value.
-Let's learn about it later (_TBH, i haven't tried it, so later then!_) 😁
+Let's learn about it later! (_TBH, i haven't tried it, so later then!_) 😁

 # Conclusion